A variational approach to Hilbert's 16th problem within the framework of global analysis

-through an analysis of the limit system \eqref{sistemalimite}.
-The first equation in \eqref{sistemalimite} implies that $Z^2=k^2$, but since we are only interested in the asymptotic behavior for critical closed paths whose value for $E_0$ stays away from zero, we discard the case $k=0$.
+setting $\e=0$ in \eqref{sistema}.
+The first equation in \eqref{sistemalimite} implies that $Z^2=k^2$ (note that here is crucial the $L^2$ -convergence in Lemma \ref{conacero}), but since we are only interested in the asymptotic behavior for critical closed paths whose value for $E_0$ stays away from zero, we discard the case $k=0$.
 In this situation, the second equation in \eqref{sistemalimite}, implies $\Dv=0$.
-We would like to understand the nature of the limit system
+We would like to understand the nature of solutions of the limit system

 We write this system in the form, differentiating the second equation,